kyma-project/api-gateway/docs/user/tutorials/01-80-migrate-v1beta1-to-v2/01-83-migrate-jwt-v1beta1-to-v2.md

         notPrincipals: ["cluster.local/ns/istio-system/sa/istio-ingressgateway-service-account"]
 ```

-5. Additionally, to retain the CORS configuration from the APIRule `v1beta1`, update the APIRule in version `v2` to include the same CORS settings.
-For preflight requests work correctly, you must explicitly add the `"OPTIONS"` method to the **rules.methods** field of your APIRule `v2`.
-For guidance, refer to the available [APIRule `v2` samples](../../custom-resources/apirule/04-10-apirule-custom-resource.md#sample-custom-resource).
+5. To retain the CORS configuration from the APIRule `v1beta1`, update the APIRule in version `v2` to include the same CORS settings.

+   For preflight requests to work correctly, you must explicitly add the `"OPTIONS"` method to the **rules.methods** field of your APIRule `v2`.
+For guidance, see the [APIRule `v2` examples](../../custom-resources/apirule/04-10-apirule-custom-resource.md#sample-custom-resource).

 ### Access Your Workload